MDU-PHL/ngmaster/README.md

 ##Bugs

-Please submit via the [GitHub issues page](https://github.com/MDU-PHL/ngmaster/issues)
+Please submit via the [GitHub issues page](https://github.com/MDU-PHL/ngmaster/issues).

-Note that the NG-MAST databases and website are curated and hosted at the Department of Infectious Diseases Epidemiology, Imperial College London.
+Note that the NG-MAST databases and website are curated and hosted at the Department of Infectious Disease Epidemiology, Imperial College London.
 For issues with the NG-MAST databases, please contact the [NG-MAST curator](mailto:d.aanensen@imperial.ac.uk?subject=N. gonorrhoeae homepage).

 ##Software Licence